MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/fa-how-maintain.md

 7. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for maintenance posting.

     > [!NOTE]
 >   Step 7 only works if you have set up the following: In the **FA Posting Group Card** window for the posting group of the fixed asset, the **Maintenance Account** field contains the general ledger debit account and the **Maintenance Bal.
 Account** field contains the general ledger account to which you want to post balancing entries for appreciation.
-For more information, see the "To set up fixed asset posting groups" section in [How to: Set Up General Fixed Asset Information](fa-how-setup-general.md).
+For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 8. Choose the **Post** action.

 ## <a name="to-follow-up-on-fixed-assets-service-visits"></a>To follow up on fixed assets service visits